NickyEXE/PleaseClap/README.md

 # PleaseClap
-A CLI, single file applet for clapping for you on Medium blogs.
+A Command Line Interface, single file applet for clapping for you on Medium blogs.

 This is a single file command line applet that will take your user data and clap for you 50 times on any Medium posts you input.